mpalash/aliakbarmehta/_content/sss-~-hidden-histories-of-mazgaon.md

 ## Priest at Patel Agiyari, Mazgaon Village

-The Parsi Agiary is the oldest agiary of Mathar Pakardi.
-The Parsis were very fashionable people, whenever you come to the Agiary, you find the latest and the faciest cars, or a motorbike etc.
+The Parsi Agiyary is the oldest Agiyary of Mathar Pakardi.
+The _Parsis_ were very fashionable people, whenever you come to the Agiyary, you find the latest and the fanciest cars, or a motorbike etc.

-Mazagaon was occupied by the Sidi оf Janjira, an admiral in the Mughal navy in 1690.
-It is said that he was driven away а year later by the Rustomji Dorabji, who organised the fishermen in Dongri into а fleet.
-Rustomji was given the title Patel after this feat, and his descendants have remained the only Parsi family of Patels.
+Mazagaon was occupied by the Sidi оf Janjira, an admiral in the Mughal Navy in 1690.
+It is said that he was driven away а year later by the **Rustomji Dorabji**, who organised the fishermen in _Dongri_ into а fleet.
+Rustomji was given the title 'Patel' after this feat, and his descendants have remained the only Parsi family of Patels.